iblucher/brick_squad/README.md

 3. Once logged in, make sure you're in the right directory: click on your profile picture in the top right corner, then "Switch Directory".
 Choose the one starting with `christianigeloutlook...`.
 4. Click on "All resources" in the left sidebar and select "blocksquad".
 In the new window, you can click on "Start" or "Stop" depending on what you want to do with the server.
 The public IP of the server is also there.
 5. When the server is running, you can ssh into it.
 Open terminal and type `ssh blocksquad@\<public ip\>`, where "\<public ip\>" is the public IP address of the server.
 Use the password we posted on Facebook.
-6. If you plan to install some python libraries, make sure you're in "lsda" local environment.
+6. It's a good practice to allways use the lsda" virtual environment.
 Type: `source lsda/bin/activate`.
 7. To run the jupyter notebook, type `./jupyter.sh`.
 The go to http://\<public ip\>:8888 and user the same password to login.
 8. After you finished working on the server, remember to stop it via Azure's dashboard.